 Despite the previous concern regarding mercury levels in fish, the FDA now recommends that women who are pregnant, breastfeeding, or plan on becoming pregnant consume more fish.
-Fish contain vital nutrients including omega-3s, protein, vitamins, and minerals such as iron.
+Fish contain vital nutrients including omega-3 fatty acids, protein, vitamins, and minerals such as iron.
 These nutrients are essential, particularly for pregnant moms, as they foster healthy fetal, infant, and childhood development.

 How much fish should I eat?

 Many Americans do not eat adequate amounts of fish.
 However, the FDA recommends eating 8 to 12 ounces of fish low in mercury per week.
 That amounts to about 2 to 3 servings of fish per week, which can be eaten in place of other types of protein.
 Make sure to choose a variety of fish lower in mercury, such as salmon, tilapia, shrimp, tuna (canned light), cod, and catfish.
 Consumption of white (albacore) tuna should not exceed 6 ounces per week.

 Mercury is an element that can collect in oceans, lakes, and streams.
 In these bodies of water, mercury turns into methylmercury, a neurotoxin found in most fish in at least small amounts.
 In high quantities, methylmercury can be toxic to the nervous system.
 Due to their high mercury levels, there are four types of fish that should be avoided while pregnant or breastfeeding.
 These include tilefish from the Gulf of Mexico, swordfish, shark, and king mackerel.